Cabalmail

 Provisioning

-2. Run the terraform/dns workspace.
+2. Kick off the “Build and Deploy Infrastructure” workflow with the bootstrap stage forced.
 WARNING: Performing this step will result in charges on your credit card from Amazon Web Services.

 1. Navigate in your browser to your repository in GitHub.